Azure/acs-engine/docs/roadmap/planning-process.md

 # Planning Process

-acs-engine features a lightweight process that emphasizes openness and ensures every community member can be an integral part of planning for the future.
+acs-engine features a lightweight process that emphasizes openness and ensures every community member can see project goals for the future.

 ## The Role of Maintainers